yinlinchen/dlp-access/README.md

 You can see various examples in the [VTDLP-siteconfig](https://github.com/VTUL/VTDLP-siteconfig).

 ## Site custom images and HTML files
-We put custom static images (such as site cover image) and HTML files (such as about page) in a S3 bucket with Cloudfront setup.
+We put custom static images (e.g., site cover image) and HTML files (e.g, about page) in a S3 bucket with Cloudfront setup.

 You can see various examples in the [VTDLP-sitecontent](https://github.com/VTUL/VTDLP-sitecontent).

 ## Running the tests
-* This project is setup an end-to-end tests using [Cypress.io](https://www.cypress.io/) framework
+* An end-to-end testing framework using [Cypress.io](https://www.cypress.io/) has been setup for this project.
 <img src="https://img.cloud.lib.vt.edu/images/e2e.png" width="80%"/>

 * To test locally: